F0lak/dm_open_ref/ref/mob/var/see_in_dark.md

 This determines how far the mob can see in the dark.
-The scale is just like luminosity+ a value of 1 illuminates the mob and its location; 2 illuminates the immediate surrounds; and so on.
+The scale is just like luminosity: a value of 1 illuminates the mob and its location; 2 illuminates the immediate surrounds; and so on.